 Get the ugly truth on the table

-- When’s the last time she had contact with him?
+When’s the last time she had contact with the person?

-Your pride is probably going to be a detriment to pursuing the mending of your marriage from time to time, so just keep this in mind: you’re allowed to be mad at her for what she did, but you’re not allowed to stay mad forever if you want to make it work.
+Your pride is probably going to be a detriment to pursuing the mending of your marriage from time to time.
+So, just keep this in mind- you’re allowed to be mad at her while dealing with an affair, but you’re not allowed to stay mad forever if you want to make it work.

 Take your share of the blame